ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Fixed Flood-Sensor.

 ### 0.3.1 (2020-04-16)
-* (sbormann) Breaking change: The complete configuration is no longer stored in ioBroker channels and states, but is fetched as one complete object, thus saving the configuration is much much faster than before.
+* (sbormann) Breaking change: The complete configuration is no longer stored in ioBroker channels and states, but is fetched as one complete object, thus saving the configuration is much faster than before.
 * (sbormann) Views, devices and toolbar entries are now sortable via drag- and drop in the configuration dialog.
 * (sbormann) After saving the configuration the instance ist now yellow until the configuration is completely written.
 * (sbormann) Added invert UNREACH to device options.
 * (sbormann) Added Flood-Sensor.
-* (sbormann) Enhanced autocreation-feature by using ioBroker-Type-Detector by bluefox.
+* (sbormann) Enhanced auto-creation-feature by using ioBroker-Type-Detector by bluefox.
 * (sbormann) Enhanced hue-lights when using alternative colorspace without white-values and changing ct.
 * (sbormann) Enhanced hue-lights when using alternative colorspace to keep uppercase if needed.

 ### 0.2.20 (2020-04-08)
 * (sbormann) If value for POWER is greater than 100, it is rounded without decimal places.
-* (sbormann) Bugfixed invert-function with custom min and max.
+* (sbormann) Bug fixed invert-function with custom min and max.
 * (sbormann) Added reload-link to loading page.
 * (sbormann) Updated dependencies.